us0p/interview_preparation/english_questions.md

 and impact of my work.

 **improve text**
-Lince: It was one of many projects that a client had with us.
-I was responsible for it, and it was my last project at Clickativo.
+Lince: This was one of several projects that the client had entrusted to us.
+I had the privilege of being responsible for it, and it marked my final project at Clickativo.

-The client behind this project was a company that hosted many events and show rooms all around Brazil in the area of furniture, appliances and mattresses.
-The goal of the project was to provide a system that the clients that signed contracts for events should be able to access and personalize some documents and some envent criterias according to the contract they signed.
-The MVP of the project was to provide a feature where the client could generate an online form that participants of the event could fill and get a qrcode which would be tracked during the event by the operations team to track how much people are in the event at any given time.
-The form should be dynamic and the client should be able to compose many forms for a given event.
+The client behind this initiative was a company that organized numerous events and showrooms across Brazil, specializing in furniture, appliances, and mattresses.
+The MVP of the project was a system designed to enable the company’s clients to create online forms for event participants.
+These participants could complete the forms and receive a QR code, which the operations team could use to monitor attendance and track the number of people present at the event in real-time.

-To solve this problem i used MongoDB to handle the unstructured nature of the forms' schema.
+The system required the forms to be dynamic, allowing the client to compose multiple forms for a single event.
+To address this requirement, I utilized MongoDB to handle the unstructured nature of the forms' schema.
+I also designed a collection of components, including selects, inputs, text areas, and checkboxes, which the client could configure with various options to create customized forms.

-The client could choose from a list of predefined components like selects, inputs, textarea and checkboxes and assign them to a form with any guiven value.
+What I am most proud of in this project was the high quality of work I delivered.
+It was the first project at the company to adopt a test-driven development (TDD) approach, as well as the first to include both unit and integration tests.
+While these were not formal requirements, I took the initiative to implement them to ensure the quality of the code and reduce the number of iterations required for fixes and client approval—a challenge I had observed as a recurring issue during my time at the company.

-But what i'm most proud in this project was the quality of the work that i delivered, this was the first project in the company were a test driven approach was used and, the first project with unit and integration tests.
+The biggest challenge was to deliver all within the due date, but i mange to set up the test pipeline and follow the TDD approach throughout the development process.
+As a result, by the time the MVP was delivered, all tests were passing, and no fixes were required due to errors or oversights.
-It was not a requirement, i did it on my own to ensure the quality of the code and reduce the number of round trips between fixes and client approval which, during my time at that company, it presented itself as a recurring problem with clients.
+The client was extremely satisfied, and the system was robust and maintainable.

-I configured the tests pipeline and used Test Driven approach during the development.
-During the delivery of the MVP all the tests were passing and i didn't had to make any fix in the system because of errors or missing details, the client were very stisfied and the code were robust and maintainable.
-The biggest achievement was to be the first to implement tests in the code base and to see the impact of my actions in the client satisfaction.
+The most significant achievement for me was introducing automated testing into the codebase and witnessing its positive impact on client satisfaction.
+It was deeply rewarding to see how this initiative contributed to the project's success and paved the way for higher-quality deliverables in the future.

 # English questions
 Common English questions, what they really want to know and my responses.